AdobeDocs/experience-manager-64.en/help/communities/using/moderation.md

 #### Additional Content Types {#additional-content-types}

-To add additional resources on which to filter :
+To add additional resources on which to filter:

 * on an author instance
 * sign in as administrator